waymarkedtrails/waymarked-trails-site/django/helppages/maps_disclaimers.en.rst

 Hillshading overlay provided by the beautiful `Hike & Bike Map`_ and based on the public-domain NASA SRTM3 v2 dataset.

-Thanks also go to `Martin Hoffmann`_ for his generous support of the server, `Translatewiki contributors`_ for ever more translations, and the following people for providing the first translations:
+Tranlations of this site are provided by `Translatewiki and its contributors`_.
+Initial translations were providing by the following people:

   * Yves Cainaud (French)
   * Oscar Formaggi (Italian)